brianwarehime/recentparser/README.md

 # recentparser
-Parses the recent applications and documents in the com.apple.sharedfilelist directory
+Parses the recent applications and documents in the com.apple.sharedfilelist directory.
+Currently tested on 10.12.2 (Sierra).

 Prerequisites: